Spy Kids: Mission Critical

-Spy Kids: Mission Critical is an American animated adventure-comedy children's television series based on the Spy Kids franchise by Robert Rodriguez (Note: The writer, F.M.
+Spy Kids: Mission Critical is an American CGI-animated adventure-comedy children's television series based on the Spy Kids franchise by Robert Rodriguez (Note: The writer, F.M.
 DeMarco, wrote in a deleted tweet that the show has no continuity with the previous films before it, having its own style and attitude.
 Tweet link.) and produced by Dimension Television and animated by Mainframe Studios.
-It was released in two seasonal swathes of 10 episodes each on 20 April and 30 November 2018 on Netflix in the United States.
+It was released in two seasonal swathes of 10 episodes each on April 20 and November 30, 2018 on Netflix in the United States.

 Plot

-In Mission Critical, brother-and-sister team Juni and Carmen Cortez attend Spy Kids Academy, a top secret spy school for kid agents.
+In Mission Critical, brother-and-sister team Juni and Carmen Cortez attend Spy Kids Academy, a top-secret spy school for kid agents.
 When a new counter-spy agency threatens the safety of the world, it will be up to junior spies Juni and Carmen to train and lead a team of fellow Spy Kids cadets against the forces of S.W.A.M.P.
 (Sinister Wrongdoers Against Mankind's Preservation) and their diabolical leader, Golden Brain.
 The Mission Critical team may not be ready, but they are the only ones to call when grown-up spies can't do the job.